Skip to main content

 Structure

-4. For the final year, students can apply for a one-year dissertation completion fellowship from Harvard Griffin GSAS (see also Graduate Funding).
+3. Dissertation: In the seventh semester and beyond, students continue to teach but otherwise work towards the completion of the degree, especially the writing of the dissertation.
+For the final two semesters of the program, students can apply for a dissertation completion fellowship from Harvard Griffin GSAS (see also Graduate Funding).

 The department's graduate program is chiefly designed to prepare students for the degree of doctor of philosophy (PhD); the department will not admit applicants for the degree of master of arts (AM) only.
-However, any student who has completed with honor two years of full-time study (16 applicable courses) will qualify for the degree of AM in the appropriate area.
+However, any student who has completed with honor four semesters of full-time study (16 applicable courses) will qualify for the degree of AM in the appropriate area.
 No examinations beyond those required in the courses are mandated.

 Course Requirements

-• The requirements for the seven different tracks (in ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, medieval Latin, and modern Greek), and the stages at which they need to be completed, are set out on the departmental website.
+• The requirements for the seven different tracks (in ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, medieval Latin, and modern Greek) and the stages at which they need to be completed are set out on the departmental website.

 • Policy on Incompletes: A student may carry a grade of Incomplete (INC) for coursework not completed by the end of the term, but only until the last day of the following term, unless with special permission of the graduate committee.
 Accumulation of Incompletes is strongly discouraged.